-Overmedicated Seniors Face Higher Death Risk from COVID – Here’s How To Improve Their Odds of SurvivalDr.
+Overmedicated Seniors Face Higher Death Risk from COVID – How To Improve Their Odds of SurvivalDr.
 Zoltan P. Rona, MD, M.Sc.
-September 8, 2020
+July 27, 2022

 Are we overmedicating ourselves?
 During the COVID-19 pandemic, an important fact has not been well reported by the media.
 That is – a major side effect of commonly used medications is the increased risk of pneumonia.
 This in turn increases the risk of death.

 Co-factors such as high blood pressure, diabetes, and obesity have often been blamed for the higher risk of death by COVID.
 However, scientific research has implicated the chronic use of certain drugs as a more likely mitigating factor.
 And in many cases, the risk can be minimized by reducing doses or discontinuing these drugs.
 For many of us, alternatives can be used to provide the same benefits as the drugs without all the side effects.

 A recent article published by Dr. David Healy, MD and Dr. Joan-Ramon, MD underlined the important role played by common medications in increasing the risk of pneumonia.
 It is firmly established by numerous scientific studies that the chronic use of the following classes of drugs can make people, especially the elderly, more susceptible to pneumonia, not to mention many other chronic illnesses: